dhnkrn/Traffic-Sign-Classifier/README.md

 42      End of no passing by vehicles over 3.5 metric tons       0.60       0.68

 ###Design and Test a Model Architecture
-The pre-processing steps I used are-
+The image input goes through standard pre-processing steps meant for images.
+The steps employed are-
-1. Conversion to gray scale - color is not a distinguishing feature for traffic signs.
-IOW there are no two traffic signs with different color but same symbols.
+1. Grayscale conversion - image color is not a distinguishing feature for traffic signs.
+IOW there are no two traffic signs with different colors and same symbol.
-2. Center the image values -  (x_train-128.0)/128.0 as these values work with CNNs that have RELU activations.
+2. Centering the image values -  (x_train-128.0)/128.0 as these values work well with CNNs that have RELU activations.

 Images before and after pre-processing.
 ![alt text](https://raw.githubusercontent.com/dhnkrn/Traffic-Sign-Classifier/master/images/before.png)
 ![alt text](https://raw.githubusercontent.com/dhnkrn/Traffic-Sign-Classifier/master/images/after.png)

 My model consisted of the following layers based on LeNet architecture.

 | Input         	        	| grayscale image   						    |        32x32x1
 | Convolution1     5x5x1x6| 1x1x1 stride, VALID padding |outputs 28x28x6